USS Shasta (AE-33): Blessing of the Fleet and community involvement

 Shasta had a special relationship with the Benicia Yacht Club, in Benicia, California, and participated in many of its Blessing of the Fleet ceremonies in the Carquinez Strait of the Sacramento River, leading to many memorable festivities.
 Shasta also participated in Fleet Week in San Francisco Bay.

 Shasta's crew participated in community events in Shasta, California, her namesake city and near her namesake Mount Shasta, and extinct volcano in Northern California, including Shasta's honor guard marching in holiday parades.

 Shasta trained midshipmen from NROTC and the United States Naval Academy.
 Shasta also hosted "tiger cruises" for family members and Navy veterans through the Navy League.

 1990s – Desert Storm and transfer to MSC

-Shipyards

 In early 1990, Shasta underwent a major shipyard overhaul on the San Francisco waterfront, and conducted sea trials in May 1990.
 Among other upgrades, the berthing compartments were upgraded to accommodate approximately 45 enlisted women.

-Operation Desert Storm – First Iraq War

-Shasta deployed in support of Operations Desert Storm and Desert Shield from December 1990 to June 1991.
+Shasta deployed in support of Operations Desert Storm and Desert Shield from 8 December 1990 to 8 June 1991.

-Last operations

 Shasta deployed to the Western Pacific, Indian Ocean and Persian Gulf in 1993.
 Shasta underwent shipyard overhaul, including dry dock from January through June 1994.
 Shasta also deployed to the Western Pacific, Indian Ocean and Persian Gulf from November 1995 through June 1996.
 This was Shasta's last deployment before her decommissioning transfer to Military Sealift Command.
 Commander Carol M. Pottenger was the ships captain between 8 March 1996 and 1 August 1997.